trafficonese/leaflet.extras/README.md

 - **Best Solution**: Fix the issue and submit a pull request.
 This is the fastest way to get a bug fixed.

-*I need a plugin which requires 1.x version of the leaflet JavaScript library*

-As of version 1.0.0, `leaflet.extras` supports leaflet.js version 1.x.

 ### Development

 To make additions to the plugin dependencies, please add the plugin using `npm`.
 Make sure it is compiled within the `webpack.config.js`.
-Finally, make sure htmlwidgets finds it within your plugin’s dependency function.
+Finally, make sure `htmlwidgets` finds it within your plugin’s dependency function.

-To build the latest version of the plugins, please make sure Node.js is installed on your system, then run:
+To build the latest version of the plugins, please make sure `Node.js` is installed on your system, then run:

     npm install
     npm run build